 Collect resources

-This resource shows the lifecycle of writing a persuasive letter to a child's parents about where to vacation for the summer.
-The PDF begins with the brainstorming, moves through drafting, editing, and publishing of the final letter.
+- This resource shows the steps for writing a persuasive letter to the student’s parents about where to vacation for the summer.
+The process begins with the brainstorming, moves through drafting, editing, and publishing of the final letter.

 - Have students work in small groups to generate their ideas and do the research.